ABOUT ME

 First Year (including Summer):

-CSC148H1 and CSC165H1 These are the first year foundational computer science courses for out-of-stream computer science students.
+These are the first year foundational computer science courses for computer science students.
 Originally, I had planned to do a computer science major along with a life science specialist.
 Although I was accepted into the program, I decided not to pursue it, as I believed that a statistics major would be more appropriate to complement my molecular genetics specialist.
-That being said, the courses were very interesting, and I am planning to pursue computer science outside of university in the forms of projects and self-studying.
+That being said, the courses honed my python skills and improved my proof writing, which helps in all logic-based courses.
+Most importantly, the application of data structures (e.g. trees, stacks, and queues) have convenient and interesting uses in disciplines outside of computer science, such as phylogenetics.
+Outside of university, I am still planning to pursue computer science in the forms of projects and self-studying.

-MAT246H1 This is a course in abstract mathematics, taken originally because I wanted to keep my options open for a math major.
-However, now it acts as an elective course as I decided not to pursue a math degree, but its content was still interesting
+This is a course in abstract mathematics, taken originally because I wanted to keep my options open for a math major.
+Since I decided not to pursue a math degree, it now serves as an elective course, but learning about modular arithmetic, the construction of the integers, combinatorics, and why the size of the real numbers is larger than the natural numbers, was still very fulfilling.

 Second Year